NFT-com/indexer/cmd/jobs-watcher/README.md

-# Job Watcher
+# Jobs Watcher

-The job watcher watches the PostgreSQL database for new jobs from the job creator and pushes them into their respective queue.
+The jobs watcher watches the PostgreSQL database for new jobs from the jobs creator and pushes them into their respective queue.

 ## Usage